A-N-Other92/messageboard/read_me.txt

 Paginate topic/thread list DONE.

 After message is posted.
 When user clicks to dislay there message, make messageboard go to the last page where it will be.
+DONE

 Allow punctuation in posted messages.
+DONE

+Do security on registration, login and new topic like I have done with submitting messages.